vlradu/Azure-Computer-Vision-REST-API-Demo/README.md

 # Azure-Computer-Vision-REST-API-Demo

-This is a simple PowerShell script that iterates through images in a folder and calls the Analyze Images API to obtain their features.
+This is a simple PowerShell script that iterates through images in a folder and calls the Computer Vision Analyze Image API to obtain their features.
 **Important:** This requires setting up your own Computer Vision resource in the Azure Portal.

 ## How to run: